Weston Museum: Exhibits

 The museum has four permanent galleries with key objects from the collections, including geology, archaeology, art, and social history.
 There are two spaces for temporary exhibitions, the William Mable Gallery and the Community Gallery.
 Since refurbishment in 2017 the William Mable gallery has featured four temporary exhibitions (as of October 2018).

 The 'Community Gallery' provides a space to 'explore, share and offer an understanding of modern society in Weston-super-Mare', enabled by a Heritage Lottery Fund 'Sharing Heritage' grant of £10,000 in 2017.
 It is a completely volunteer led initiative, under the supervision of the museum's Community Liaison Officer.
 The first exhibit to feature was a display about the town's Greek community.
 This was chosen as this community represents the largest ethnic minority group in Weston.
 This was followed by an exhibit about the North Somerset BME (black and minority ethnic) Network.
-From October 2018 the gallery will offer an exhibition about the Uphill Village Society.
+From October 2018, the gallery included an exhibition about the Uphill Village Society.
 Forthcoming subjects include links between the West Country and the Spanish Civil War, Pride, and the Citizen's Advice Bureau.

 Literary festival

 Weston Town Council intends to develop the museum as an arts and cultural facility for the benefit of the local community and visitors to the town.
 In Spring 2018 the museum was co-host to Weston's first literary festival, which ran from 22 February to 1 March, coinciding with World Book Day.
 Writers who featured in the event include Amanda Prowse, Huw Powell and Lord Jeffrey Archer, who grew up in Weston.

-The festival will return in February 2019.
-Confirmed speakers include writer and broadcaster Christina Patterson, children's authors Claire Barker and Duncan Beedie, and women's rights activist Dr Helen Pankhurst.
+The festival returned in February 2019, with speakers including writer and broadcaster Christina Patterson, the children's authors Claire Barker and Duncan Beedie, and the women's rights activist Dr Helen Pankhurst.

 Clara's Cottage

-In 1985 the museum acquired a Victorian cottage standing next door to the eastern end of the building.
+In 1985, the museum acquired a Victorian cottage standing next door to the eastern end of the building.
 Between 1901 and 1985 this had been lived in by successive members of the Payne family.
 Clara Payne lived there between 1901 and 1952.
 She brought in extra income by letting out one room to lodgers.
 In honour of the former resident the cottage was named Clara's Cottage.
 It opened to public visitors in June 1987.

 When the Council bought the cottage the aim was to restore it to how it looked at the turn of the nineteenth century and to recreate three main rooms – the kitchen, parlour, and the lodger's bedroom.
 Nearly all the items in Clara's Cottage were donated by local people or came from North Somerset properties.
 The dresser in the kitchen is original to the cottage.
 It has also been adapted to showcase the museum's collection of antique toys.